kenwals/Wildlife-Rescue/README.md

 #### Google Places API warning

 For a while during development I had an error message appearing occasionally in the console log for google places API, I thought it was some little glitch that wasn't important.
-But while refactoring the JavaScript to combine them in one script (if possible!), I realised I have the google API scripts loading backwards.
+But while refactoring the JavaScript to combine them in one script (if possible!), I realised I had the google API scripts loading backwards.
 I also had to abandon combining the scripts as they need to be loaded in a sequence that I can only achieve from the page load.

 #### Favicon handling in Python Flask